glennhenry/cs-notes/docs/deep-learning/12-variational-autoencoder/variational-autoencoder.md

 Input data such as image is fed to the encoder.
 Similar to traditional autoencoder, it consist of several layers such as [convolution layers](/deep-learning/cnn#convolution-1) and [pooling layers](/deep-learning/cnn#pooling-1).

-After going into the encoder layers and arrived at the final fully-connected layer, the output of is kinda different.
+After going through encoder layers and arrived at the final fully-connected layer, the output kinda different.
 As explained before, the data samples will be represented in a distribution, and we will sample from the distribution.
 The output is still gonna be the lower-dimensional representation of the data, often called as **latent variables**.
 However, these latent variables will be modeled into a probability distribution instead of being flattened, they will be transformed into a probability distribution called **latent space distribution**.

 The distribution follows the multivariate Gaussian distribution, it will be constructed based on two vectors parameters : **mean($\mu$)** vector and the **standard deviations ($\sigma$)** or **variance ($\sigma^2$)** vector.
 These vectors are produced in the two branch of the final fully-connected layer of the encoder.